Patient commits suicide in UBTH – The Sun Nigeria

 A patient has reportedly committed suicide at the University of Benin Teaching Hospital (UBTH).

-The ugly incident occurred at the Accident and Emergency (A & E) Ward of the hospital on Saturday night.
+The incident occurred at the Accident and Emergency (A & E) ward of the hospital on Saturday night.

-The victim (name withheld) allegedly stabbed himself to death with a broken louvre beside his bed while awaiting doctor’s attention.
+The victim allegedly stabbed himself to death with a broken louvre beside his bed while awaiting a doctor’s attention.

 The wife of the patient was said to have been away to get an article at a nearby shop within the hospital premises when the tragedy occurred.

 “His wife was not around.
 She went out to buy something outside.
-There was blood everywhere,” he said, adding “we were lucky not to have been injured”.
+There was blood everywhere.
+We were lucky not to have been injured.”

-The body of the deceased was said to have been deposited at the morgue.

 Leave a Reply